daronphang/coding_resources/javascript/react/basics.md

 }
 ```
 ## UseRef:
-Available in functional components only. don't have to log every keystroke like when using state.
+Available in functional components only.
+Alternative to state.
+Don't have to log every keystroke and uses less code.

 ```javascript
 const Example = (props) => {